2019 New Mexico Lobos football team

-The 2019 New Mexico Lobos football team represented the University of New Mexico in the Mountain Division of the Mountain West Conference (MW) during the 2019 NCAA Division I FBS football season.
-The team played its games at Dreamstyle Stadium.
-It was the eighth season under head coach Bob Davie.
-They finished the season 2–10, 0–8 in Mountain West play to finish in last place in the Mountain Division.
+The 2019 New Mexico Lobos football team represented the University of New Mexico as a member of the Mountain Division in the Mountain West Conference (MW) during the 2019 NCAA Division I FBS football season.
+Led by Bob Davie in his eighth and final season as head coach, the Lobos compiled an overall record of 2–10 with a mark of 0–8 in conference play, placing last out of six teams in the MW's Mountain Division.
+The team played home games at Dreamstyle Stadium in Albuquerque, New Mexico.

 On November 25, Davie and New Mexico agreed to part ways.
 He finished at New Mexico with an eight-year record of 35–64.

-Previous season

-The Lobos finished the 2018 season 3–9 overall and 1–7 in Mountain West play for the second straight year as they finished last for the second year in a row and did not qualify for a bowl game.